 Certified Master Practitioner of Neuro-Linguistic Programming (NLP), Marin NLP, 2005-2006

-Professional photographer, with portraits and fine art photography on the Internet at http://www.jxphotography.com
+Professional photographer, with portraits and fine art photography.
+See http://www.jxphotography.com

 Designer, Artist, Painter

 You’d be super lucky to have JX on your team.
 JX delivers excellent organization, attention to detail, consistent voice, and professional presentation.
 I love that he takes something minimally specced, dives deep, asks good questions, and at the end delivers complete professional docs.
 But JX offers way more than putting what I've coded into words.
 We welcome his wisdom into how to improve what we deliver.
 JX contributes insights that we usually could get only from Senior level Product Managers, API designers, and QA engineers.
 It's a dance that he plays where he respects his charter to deliver super technical docs and yet offers a unique skillset that brings the entire product together.
 We value JX's perspective about how something would land with the customer, such as calling out gaps and stuff that needs clarification.
 He can take any technical and abstract info or process that you throw at him... and his agility with information lowers my OWN anxiety because I know he keep tabs on everything. :-) At multiple companies, I've seen firsthand JX's independent & flexible process in fast-moving engineering teams.
 I strongly recommend JX Bell for any team.